 A Service Dog is trained to perform a minimum of three (3) tasks specific to its handler’s disability.
 It is allowed by law to accompany its handler to public places such as the veteran’s work place, restaurants, buses, stores etc. These are rights set forth in the American Disability Act (ADA).

-We qualify our service dogs by training them to meet criteria compatible with the CGC and Public Access Tests that require a minimum of three (3) service tasks that the dog performs.
+We qualify our service dogs by training them to meet and pass the Canine Good Citizen and the Public Access test.
+In addition we require a minimum of three (3) service tasks that the dog performs.
 We give our veteran a written exam with questions dealing with proper health care, husbandry, and training techniques of their dog.
 We also examine the veteran on their knowledge of the ADA laws.
 When all of these are accomplished, our veteran and their dog graduate and the dog qualifies as a service dog.

 How much will your program cost the veteran?

 There is no cost to the veterans for the adoption, training and some veterinary care during the training period.

 The veterans are responsible for their own transportation costs to and from training.

 All of our dogs will be spayed, neutered, vaccinated and receive all recommended preventative medications prior to placement.
 Following graduation, ownership of the rescue dog is transferred to the veteran who will then be responsible for costs and care.